-- 40.3 An Employee who is eligible for personal/carer's leave pursuant to Clause 40.1 of this Agreement whilst on a period of annual leave will have such annual leave re-credited for those respective days. - 40.4 Payment of Paid Personal/Carer's Leave
+- 40.3 An Employee who is eligible for Personal/Carer's Leave, compassionate leave or community service leave whilst on a period of annual leave will have such annual leave re-credited for those respective days. - 40.4 Payment of Paid Personal/Carer's Leave

-If an Employee takes a period of paid personal/carer's leave, the Employer must pay the Employee at the Employee's Base Rate of Pay for the Employee's Ordinary Hours of work in the period.
+If an Employee takes a period of paid Personal/Carer's Leave, the Employer must pay the Employee at the Employee's Base Rate of Pay for the Employee's Ordinary Hours of work in the period.

-40.5 Accrual of Personal Leave
+40.5 Accrual of Personal/Carer's Leave

-An Employee's entitlement to paid personal/carer's leave accrues progressively for each year of Continuous Service according to the Employee's Ordinary Hours of Work, and accumulates from year to year.
+An Employee's entitlement to paid Personal/Carer's Leave accrues progressively for each year of Continuous Service according to the Employee's Ordinary Hours of Work, and accumulates from year to year.

-- 40.6 Notice and Evidence Requirements - (a) To be entitled to leave under Clause 40 an Employee must give the Employer notice of the period or expected period of the leave as soon as reasonably practicable that the Employee is (or will be) absent from his or her employment.
+40.6 Notice and Evidence Requirements

+- (a) To be entitled to Personal/Carer's Leave an Employee must give the Employer notice of the period or expected period of the leave as soon as reasonably practicable that the Employee is (or will be) absent from his or her employment. - (b) To be entitled to Personal/Carer's Leave an Employee must give the Employer the following evidence as soon as reasonably practicable: